Platja de Sant Sebastià

 1. 1

-Metro-accessible dive site
+Metro-accessible shore dive

 Barceloneta station on metro line 4, then a short walk to the beach entry